ORNL/cpp-proposals-pub/D1673/blas_interface.md

 *[Note:* The intent of the second point of *Remarks* is that implementations generalize the guarantees of `hypot` regarding overflow and underflow.
-This excludes naive implementations for floating-point types. --*end note]*
+This excludes naïve implementations for floating-point types. --*end note]*

 #### Sum of absolute values